srbaker/aceunit/README.md

 * `test()` (n) Test cases
 * `afterEach()` (0‥1) Teardown per test case
 * `afterAll()` (0‥1) One-time Teardown

 In addition to that, functions can be prefixed with a user-defined prefix.
 For example, if you have modules and use a prefix convention, you can use this in your tests, too.
 You could name functions like `HeapTest_beforeAll()`, `HeapTest_beforeEach()`, and `HeapTest_test1()` by adding `-p HeapTest_` to the command line options of `aceunit`.

+## Prerequisites
+AceUnit needs the following things to work:
+* `bash` version 5 or `zsh`.
+  This doesn't affect your work.
+  For your work you can continue to use any shell you like.
+  Just the aceunit script itself needs `bash` version 5 or `zsh` to run.
+  Package maintainers on systems that do not support one-of-n dependencies should choose the one that's more likely to be present, for example, bash 5 on Linux or zsh on macOS.
+* A tool that can extract a symbol table from an object file, like `nm`, `objdump`, or `readelf`.
+  Package maintainers on systems that do not support one-of-n dependencies should choose the tool that's most likely to be present.
+* A C compiler suite.

 ## Compilers